WallieEverest/tt08/README.md

 ## Stretch Goal

-Built (a rare) crunchy analog delay for guitar effects pedal.
+Build (a rare) crunchy analog delay for guitar effects pedal.

+## Chalenges

+Intend to use a capacitor primitive.
+If the MiM model is correct for L3/4, then 0.0022 pF/um^2.
+The analog area is 160 x 225 um, yeilding 36x 2.2 pF capacitors.
+This is reduced by 50% to allow room for the OpenLane digital area.

+Simlation is needed to learn if a smaller capcitor is acceptable with small MOSFETS used in the Skywater PDK.

 ## Discord